A regular, restful sleep schedule is a critical part of overall health — but for many Americans, the idea of sleep is anything but relaxing.

 Protective eyewear like SafetyBlue™ blockers can help filter the amount of blue and green light that reaches your eyes when looking at devices.
 For best results, wear your SafetyBlue™ blockers whenever you’ll be staring at a screen for a prolonged time, but especially during evening screen time if you’re concerned about the quality and duration of your sleep.

-Save your worry for later.
+Save the worry for later

 For those of us active thinkers who have trouble turning our brains off at bedtime, advising us to “stop worrying” is a pointless exercise.
 Instead of aiming to stop worrying entirely, do your best to save your planning, plotting, and strategizing for the 16 hours when you’re awake.